pnwinkler/image_to_pdf_gmail_bot/README.md

 This is a personal project.
 This means you can use it as you like, but please note that I expect nothing of you, and promise nothing to you.

+However, well-informed advice on how to mitigate security risks is welcome!
+If you have a suggestion, I encourage you to open an issue.

 # What this repo contains
 This is a quick & dirty script for a GMail bot that returns images to sender, as PDFs.
 It uses a sender whitelist when determining who to respond to, and automatically trashes old emails.